triptych/Godot-Grid-Movement/README.md

 Tab: Toggle noclip
 Q: Queue one "up" motion command
 A: Queue a series of motion commands representing the directional input of the Konami Code
+Z: Queue a series of motion commands as dictionaries, moving slowly to the left one tile then rapidly to the right the next

 ## Completed Features